+3.5 Data compilation

+The data compilation is described under data validation.

+3.6 Adjustment

+No data corrections are made besides what is described under data validation.

+4 Relevance

-3.5 Data compilation The data compilation is described under data validation.
-3.6 Adjustment No data corrections are made besides what is described under data validation.
-4 Relevance As fundamental data for everyone dealing with socioeconomic conditions like economic ministries, organizations, the press, the financial sector, larger companies, students and researchers.
+As fundamental data for everyone dealing with socioeconomic conditions like economic ministries, organizations, the press, the financial sector, larger companies, students and researchers.
 Quarterly national accounts are used as the basis for analyzing the economic development.
 National accounts continuously evaluate feedback from users via national and international forums.

-4.1 User Needs Important users are economic ministries, organizations, the press, the financial sector, larger companies, students and researchers.
+4.1 User Needs

+Important users are economic ministries, organizations, the press, the financial sector, larger companies, students and researchers.
 National accounts are used as the basis for analyzing the economic cycles, structure and long term development.

-4.2 User Satisfaction Go to User Committee for Economic Statistics (available in Danish only).
-4.3 Data completeness rate The National Accounts is in alignment with the following regulations: - Council Regulation (EU) No 549/2013 of May 21 2013 on the European system of national and regional accounts in the European Union (ESA2010) (OJ L 174 26.06.2013, p.
+4.2 User Satisfaction

+Go to Committee for Economic Statistics (available in Danish only).

+4.3 Data completeness rate

+The National Accounts is in alignment with the following regulations:

+- Council Regulation (EU) No 549/2013 of May 21 2013 on the European system of national and regional accounts in the European Union (ESA2010) (OJ L 174 26.06.2013, p.
 1). - Commission Decision 98/715 Official Journal of the European Communities, 16 December 1998, L 340, p.
-33. 5 Accuracy and reliability The inaccuracy of the national accounts figures relates to the inaccuracy of the various sources used.
-In relation to employment, compensation of employees and hours worked, the combination of primary sources consisting of official statistics based on register data and the use of a coherent framework facilitating cross checks help maintain a reasonably accuracy of the figures.
-5.1 Overall accuracy Statistical inaccuracy estimates do not exist.
+33.

+5 Accuracy and reliability

+The uncertainty in national accounts figures is closely linked to the reliability of the data sources used.
+Figures for employment, compensation of employees, and hours worked are primarily based on processed statistics derived from administrative registers.
+These data are compiled and processed within a consistent framework, making the estimates relatively reliable especially for the final structural years.
+However, minor adjustments are made during the data processing - for instance, to account for the shadow economy, illegal economic activities, and unpaid work.
+These components are inherently more uncertain, as they are more difficult to measure accurately.

+5.1 Overall accuracy

+No formal uncertainty estimates are available.
+However, there are uncertainties in the sources used.
+The main source for the compilation of the National Accounts is the Working Time Accounts, which themselves integrate a range of data sources.
+The uncertainty related to this is described in section on accuracy and reliability in the documentation of statistics (WTA).
+In addition, there is uncertainty associated with the processing of the Working Time Accounts, where several adjustments are made to ensure that the labour input figures are comprehensive and comply with ESA 2010.
+The main uncertainties in relation to these adjustments concern the shadow and illegal economy as well as unpaid hours, which are based on uncertain sources and assumptions.
+A decomposition of these contributions can be found in a transition tablel.

-5.2 Sampling error Not relevant for these statistics.
+5.2 Sampling error